-I may not live (or die, as it were) by The Cyanide Rule, but fast-forward through eight more iterations of the WLC and this “rule” has helped me hone in on what truly makes the Challenge — especially as opposed to the scale — work for me: in-the-moment accountability.
+I may not live (or die, as it were) by The Cyanide Rule, but fast-forward through several more iterations of the WLC and this “rule” has helped me hone in on what truly makes the Challenge — especially as opposed to the scale — work for me: in-the-moment accountability.

 My Shiny New Impulse Control Muscle